tinavanschelt/tinavanschelt/content/posts/limerick.md

 ##### Traveling

-One of the benefits of changing your base is having the opportunity to explore new places or places you wouldn't have otherwise.
+One of the benefits of changing your homebase is having the opportunity to explore new places or places you wouldn't have otherwise.
 In South Africa we were covering ~2 new countries every ~2 years and each trip started with a costly plane ticket.
 The past two years we've been averaging ~7 countries a year, by capitalising on opportunities (like going to Wales\* for a long weekend or joining a group running trip to Sweden) and prioritising travel in our budget.

 \*Wales was one of our favourite trips, a gift that kept on giving and a good example of something we probably wouldn't have experienced if it weren't for Ryanair and the fact that we lived on The Isles.